Red Spots on Skin: Should You Be Worried?

 Red spots on the skin are the dilation of capillaries due to small ruptures in the vascular system.
 They often appear on the arms and chest.

-- We should also point out the following: they are benign tumors.
-They’re simply accumulations of melanocytes that don’t often become malignant, unlike moles.
+We should also point out the following: angiomas are benign tumors.
+They’re simple accumulations of melanocytes which, unlike moles, rarely become malignant.

 Should I be worried?

-We should stress, one more time, that these red spots on the skin are not cancerous.
-They are benign tumors, but we still need to pay attention to their appearance for any changes.
+We should stress, once again, that these red spots on the skin are not cancerous, and are no real cause for worry.
+They are benign tumors, but we still need to pay attention to their appearance, and look out for any changes.
+So, if you have red spots on your skin, it’s important to remember the following:

-- They shouldn’t appear in large numbers in a particular area.
+- They shouldn’t appear in large numbers in one particular area.

 - Red spots on the skin shouldn’t bleed.
 If touching them causes bleeding, see a dermatologist.

 - Pay attention to the color and shape.
-If the color ever darkens or the edges become rough or irregular, see a specialist.
+If the color ever darkens or the edges become rough or irregular, talk to a specialist.

 What can I do to remove them?

-- It’s important to point out that you should never try to remove them at home or with natural methods as this can be dangerous.
+- It’s important to point out that you should never try to remove them at home or with natural methods.
+While there are safe ways to remove them, others can be dangerous.

 - Red spots on the skin can measure between 6 and 7 mm.
 Since they are capillaries, we should never try to remove them ourselves.
 A dermatologist will be able to explain the best and safest methods to remove them.